 Are there vegetarian food options available in Toronto?

-Yes, there are several vegetarian and vegan restaurants that one can find in Toronto.
-Indian food especially is a very popular choice and is one of the must try foods in Toronto.
+Yes, one can find several vegetarian and vegan restaurants in Toronto.
+Indian food is a popular choice and one of Toronto's must-eats.

 Are there restrictions on foods sold in Toronto?

-There are no such restrictions in Canada under any federal legislation such as the Health of animal or plant act.
+There are no such restrictions on foods sold in Canada under any federal legislation.